MrKeeey/Spring/ReadMe.txt

 - add template client-form
 - add validation (new template client-configuration, mew method processForm)
 - add new method with @InitBinder
+- add new field: Age, with @Min and @Max annotation
 -